-8.5.2 Pairwise spacing and \Umath...spacing commands
+8.6.2 Pairwise spacing

-Besides the parameters mentioned in the previous sections, there are also 64 new primitives to control the math spacing table (as explained in Chapter 18 of the T_EXbook).
-The primitive names are a simple matter of combining two math atom types, but for completeness' sake, here is the whole list:
+Besides the parameters mentioned in the previous sections, there are also primitives to control the math spacing table (as explained in Chapter 18 of the T_EXbook).
+This happens per class pair.
+Because we have many possible classes, we no longer hand the many primitives that Lua T_EX has but you can define then using the generic \setmathspacing primitive: